Wamphyre/amdlinux/README.md

 AMDLinux is a personal and independent Linux kernel optimization project specially customized for AMD CPUs and packaged for GNU/Linux distros of the Debian/Devuan family.

-The idea is to take advantage of the full potential of these CPUs by compiling the kernel specifically using flags only compatible with the Athlon/Opteron/Hammer/K8/Ryzen families.
+The idea is to take advantage of the full potential of these CPUs by compiling the kernel specifically using flags only compatible with all AMD CPUs.

 The "Linux-Libre" version of the FSFLA is used as the basis of the Linux-Libre AMDLinux version.

 The project offers Linux and Linux-Libre kernel versions, and is divided into 3 different types depending on the task.

 1 - DESKTOP KERNEL
 For multipurpose tasks, gaming and desktop work.
-Patched with ZEN SMP PREEMPT.
-(ZEN Only available on regular Linux version)
+(Compiled with -O3 for maximum performance).

 2 - REAL TIME KERNEL
 For audio/video production and tasks where ultra-low latency is critically needed.
-Patched with SMP PREEMPT_RT
+Patched with SMP PREEMPT_RT and compiled with -O3

 3 - SERVER KERNEL
-Designed for server loads, fully patched for SMP.
+Designed for server loads, fully patched for SMP with -O3 flag

 The kernel is provided directly as easily installable binaries (.deb) and is NOT COMPATIBLE WITH INTEL CPUs.